TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

       git commit -a

-   Write a short commit message, describing what was changed, for example "Fix link".
-See :ref:`general-conventions-commit-messages`, but keep in mind that the conventions for commit messages for the documentation are not strict.
+   Write a short, meaningful commit message describing what changes you have made.
+   See :ref:`general-conventions-commit-messages` for more information on how to word your commit messages.

 9. Push changes